prestodb/presto/presto-docs/src/main/sphinx/optimizer/cost-in-explain.rst

 Cost in EXPLAIN
 ===============

-During planning cost is computed for each plan node based on root table statistics.
-Cost is exposed in output of ``EXPLAIN`` statement.
+During planning, the cost associated with each node of the plan is computed based on the root table statistics for the tables in the query.
+This calculated cost is printed as part of the output of an ``EXPLAIN`` statement.

-Cost structure consist of two fields:
- * output rows count - expected number of rows outputted by plan node during execution
- * output size - expected amount of data in bytes outputted by plan node

-Example output:
+Cost information is displayed in the plan tree using the format ``{rows: XX, bytes: XX}``.  ``rows`` refers to the expected number of rows output by each plan node during execution.  ``bytes`` refers to the expected size of the data output by each plan node in bytes.
+If any of the values is not known, a ``?`` is printed.

+For example:

 .. code-block:: none